Stop Snoring With Brand New, Easy Dental Device

-Snoring impacts 30% of men and women in the United States, while second-hand snoring–being kept awake or maybe having your sleep disturbed by a loud snoring partner–impacts about 73 percent of individuals who sleep with somebody who snores.
+Snoring impacts 30 percent of individuals in the United States, while second-hand snoring–being kept up as well as having your rest disturbed by a loud snoring partner–impacts about 73 percent of individuals that sleep with somebody that snores.

 You snore.
 So what?
 You’re asleep so you don’t notice it and aren’t aware of any problems.
-Well, studies of snorers have shown that you are harming your brain when you spend hours every night snoring away.
-Your entire night is spent trying to get enough oxygen to keep you alive.
+However, sleep research reveals that you are harming your body and brain when you snore the whole night through.
+The whole night is a battle for your brain to draw enough oxygen through your closed-up airway.
 That doesn’t sound like restful sleep.
-That seems more like a bad dream.
+That sounds like a nightmare.

 *** The following video may be too disturbing for some viewers